At the Gates: Second era and later albums (2012–2021)

-On 21 January 2014, At the Gates released a video on YouTube showing a distorted video with lines of text on it, followed by text saying "2014", possibly hinting toward possible lyrics for an upcoming album.
-On 27 January, the band revealed on Facebook via a new cover photo and profile picture, that their confirmed fifth record would be titled At War with Reality and would be released in the fall of 2014 through Century Media.
+In a 2012 interview, Lindberg stated that the band had learned "never to say never" regarding future activities, suggesting that further releases were possible.
+On 21 January 2014, At the Gates released a video on YouTube showing a distorted video with lines of text on it, followed by text saying "2014", hinting toward an upcoming album.
+On 27 January, the band revealed on Facebook, via a new cover photo and profile picture, that their confirmed fifth record would be titled At War with Reality and would be released in the fall of 2014 through Century Media.
+The album was released on 27 October 2014 in Europe, and on 28 October 2014 for USA.

-When asked whether At War with Reality was At the Gates' final album or if the band would continue recording, Tomas Lindberg replied, "We can't say really.
+When asked whether At War with Reality was At the Gates' final album or if the band would continue recording, Lindberg replied, "We can't say really.
 We have no plans of stopping but we've broken promises before so it's best not to say anything."
-In numerous interviews, members of the band expressed interest in doing a follow-up album.
-At the Gates concluded the touring cycle for At War with Reality in August 2016 with a festival appearance at Elb Riot in Hamburg, Germany.
+In numerous interviews, members of the band expressed interest in a follow-up album.
+In support of the album, the band toured throughout 2015 and 2016, performing at major metal festivals including Wacken Open Air, Brutal Assault, Damnation Festival, and the 70000 Tons of Metal cruise.

-New albums and death of Tomas Lindberg (2017–present)

-On 8 March 2017, an official statement released by the band announced guitarist Anders Björler's departure.
-Nonetheless, they confirmed they were working on a follow-up to 2014's At War with Reality, which they were aiming to record and release in 2018.
+On 8 March 2017, the band officially announced the departure of guitarist Anders Björler, and confirmed that they were working on a follow-up to 2014’s At War with Reality, which they aimed to record and release in 2018.
 In September 2017, Jonas Stålhammar was announced as the new, permanent guitarist, though he joined too late to be involved in the writing process of the new album.
-They entered the studio to begin recording the album in November 2017, titled To Drink from the Night Itself, which was released through Century Media Records on 18 May 2018.
+The album, titled To Drink from the Night Itself, was recorded between November 2017 and January 2018 at Parlour Studios in Kettering, England, with additional recording in Gothenburg, Sweden, and was released through Century Media Records on 18 May 2018.
+In support of To Drink From the Night Itself, At the Gates had an extensive 2018 tour, performing across Europe, Asia, and North America, including appearances at major metal festivals such as Graspop Metal Meeting, Hellfest, Resurrection Fest, and Tuska, followed by a North American tour with Behemoth and Wolves in the Throne Room.

+After completing touring in support of To Drink from the Night Itself, the band continued writing new material.
+According to Lindberg, creative work on what would become The Nightmare of Being began during the tour to support the previous album and continued into 2020, with the global COVID-19 pandemic providing additional time for reflection and refinement of the songs.

 At the Gates released their seventh studio album, The Nightmare of Being, on 2 July 2021.
-While the album remains rooted in the Gothenburg metal tradition, it features a wider range of musical styles, influences, and instrumentation.
-The ideas in the album are influenced by the writings of horror philosophers such as Thomas Ligotti and Eugene Thacker.
+While the album is rooted in the Gothenburg metal tradition, it incorporaties a wider range of musical styles and influences, with lyrics influenced by the writings of horror philosophers such as Thomas Ligotti and Eugene Thacker.